rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/responsive.md

 - `initial-scale=1.0`: Set the zoom level to 100% when the page loads

 > You can also include `user-scalable=no` to prohibit two-finger zoom on mobile devices.
 This is not recommended.

+## Mobile first

+Designing mobile first ensures that both desktop and mobile work:
+- Screen space is limited
+- Network is slower
+- Mobile users have different set of interactive controls.
+For example, you can't hover
+- Always make key action items large enough to easily tap with a finger

+When a site works with mobile constraints, you use what is called 'progressive enhancement' to change the experience for desktop.

+Mobile focuses on content, and is task-oriented.
+Always make sure that the important content is displayed first.

 ### Hamburger menu